 |Starting the fire:|

 Depending on your torch you will want to burn the pellets for a few minutes so that there is a decent fire going in the pellets.
-Let the pellets burn for about 10 minutes to ensure a good coal base.
+Let the pellets burn for about 10 minutes to ensure a good coal base has been started.
 Using thermal gloves (like a Pitt Mitt), grab the non-burning side of A-Maze-N, with the other hand remove the plate setter and then pace the A-Maze-N in the bottom of the Big Green Egg.
-Then put the plate setter in the Big Green Egg, legs up.
+Then put the plate setter in the Big Green Egg, legs up and close the lid.